 Martial arts teaches its practitioners to be disciplined with their mind and body.
 Thus, women who practice martial arts are more in tune with their goals, doing whatever they can to achieve them.

 Because of martial arts, women are inspired to follow their passions even more deeply.
 Each training session, they are surrounded by instructors who inspire them to become the best they can be.
 Everything else in life becomes secondary to following their passions.

 7) They empower other women

 Women who train martial arts know that women are most empowered when they support each other.
 Teamwork and respect are values that they learn from each training session – they know it’s useless to feel threatened and jealous of others.

-With martial artists like UFC Bantamweight World Champion Ronda Rousey, ONE Championship fighters Angela Lee and Ann Osman, there is no doubt that women are also getting recognition for their achievements in martial arts.
+With martial artists like ONE Atomweight World Champion Angela Lee, ONE Strawweight World Champion Xiong Jing Nan and ONE Championship Superstar Ritu Phogat, there is no doubt that women are also getting recognition for their achievements in martial arts.
 This proves that women are rising stronger than ever before and that martial arts truly helps pave the way to empowerment.